Water use reporting

-GPCD is calculated by dividing water use by the population, then dividing by the number of days in a year.
-Because GPCD is impacted by population, how a city or state calculates population also affects water reporting.
-Some calculate population by applying the average person per household to all residential units rather than using the Census Bureau population estimates.
-Utah uses the Census Bureau’s estimated permanent resident population, adjusted to water provider service area boundaries.
+The division calculates GPCD by dividing water use by the population, then dividing by the number of days in a year.
+Because GPCD depends on population, how an entity calculates population affects water use reporting.
+Some entities calculate population by applying the average person per household to all residential units rather than using Census Bureau population estimates.
+The division uses Census Bureau estimated permanent resident population within a water provider service area boundary.

 Tracking use is essential for planning

 The division’s GPCD numbers are used to set goals and demonstrate accountability.
 Water systems that receive state funds for system improvements are required to account for water savings as a result of the investment.
 These numbers may be used to compare 2015 baseline water use to water use after improvements.

 The division set regional water conservation goals with 2015 water use as the baseline.
 The division’s water use GPCD will be used to evaluate progress toward meeting the 2030 water conservation goals at county and regional levels.

 Visit the Open Water Data website for a wealth of data including the latest water use numbers, interactive apps, maps and data visualizations.
 The site provides access to water data produced and maintained by the division that is useful for planning purposes.

 The website features three primary data categories: Municipal & Industrial Water Use, Water-Related Land Use, and Water Budget.
 Various data can be explored and downloaded in many formats.
 Many are summarized by state, county, basin or water supplier boundaries.
 A gallery of online maps as well as resources from outside entities is also available.